std.vector and the generic std.map

-The standard library ships two generic collections: std.vector, a growable array, and std.map, a hash map from string keys to values.
-Both are written in dusk itself; the sources are lib/std/vector.dusk and lib/std/map.dusk in the repository.
+The standard library ships two generic collections: std.vector, a growable array, and std.map, a hash map generic over both its key type and its value type.
+Both are written in Dusk itself; the sources are lib/std/vector.dusk and lib/std/map.dusk in the repository.

 Both collections follow the same shape: the struct holds heap buffers that double when they fill, so you pass the collection by pointer so growth persists across calls.
 The usual pattern is to build one on the heap with alloc(...) and release it in two steps: the module’s *_free function frees the backing buffers, then free releases the struct itself.
 See /stdlib/memory/ for the allocation builtins these sit on.